 Arriving home with muddy clothes and a bad cold, I surrendered to a Cate Le Bon-shaped sinkhole; I read interviews, watched music videos, studied album reviews.
 All the while, of course, ploughing my way through Le Bon’s discography.
 It was fascinating.
 To celebrate the release of her 2013 album Mug Museum she hand-produced 100 pottery mugs.
-It’s hard not to hover around those words ‘hand-produced’; it seems such a significant commitment, a dedicated product of pure craft.
-As an artistic act, it correlates the more tangible skill of pottery with the elusively defined process of making music.
+It’s hard not to hover around those words ‘hand-produced’; it seems such a significant commitment, a dedicated product of a pure craft.
+It correlates the more tangible skill of pottery with the elusively defined process of making music as an artistic act.
 All evidence suggests this is something Le Bon makes a priority in her personal writing, something integral to her solo work.
 After all, she’s a busy woman.
 Previous to the May release of her new album Reward, she’d spent time producing for Deerhunter and Tim Presley (who is also her bandmate in indie duo DRINKS).
-But for the creation of her own record she defected to the isolated mountains of the Lake District.
-Here, she spent more than one solitary year studying the art of furniture-making and playing piano into the wee hours.
+But for the creation of her own record, she defected to the isolated mountains of the Lake District.
+Here, she spent more than one solitary year studying the art of furniture-making and playing the piano into the wee hours.
 Sentimentally lovely though the image may be, for me, the real interest lies in the implications this holds for the album’s construction; both in terms of the finished product, and the connection it makes contextually between art, craft and place.

 Le Bon’s genius lies in her ability to mingle poetry and authenticity.
 She resists stripping back personal numbers with acoustic blandness, and dresses them up to greater effect, instead.
-Reward is an album moulded by the remoteness of her writing location; importance of place exists primarily in the quietness of exile, the topography of Le Bon’s mental landscape.
+Reward is an album moulded by the remoteness of her writing location; the importance of place exists primarily in the quietness of exile, the topography of Le Bon’s mental landscape.
 The strenuous, physical work of crafting furniture makes for an impassioned introspection, a deep delve into the self.
-As an artistic tale the album’s construction is a resonant one.
-It is untainted by the demand to produce, produce, produce that frequently accompanies an entertainment industry which prizes quantity over quality, speed over precision.
+As an artistic tale, the album’s construction is a resonant one.
+It is untainted by the demand to produce, produce, produce that frequently accompanies an entertainment industry that prizes quantity over quality, speed over precision.
 Despite serious scope for self-righteousness, Reward – and indeed Le Bon herself – are notably unpretentious.
-While artistic projects of this kin can feel equivalent to the gap-yah“finding myself” trips taken by a certain class of rich 20-somethings, Reward has all the marks and feeling of a genuine inner journey.
-One taken not to impress, or in pursuit of pseudo self-development, but because of a genuine drive to know oneself, and one’s art.
+While this kin’s artistic projects can feel equivalent to the gap-yah“finding myself” trips taken by a certain class of rich 20-somethings, Reward has all the marks and feeling of a genuine inner journey.
+One took not to impress or pursue pseudo-self-development, but because of a genuine drive to know oneself and one’s art.